How can I get a smart meter?

 What do smart meters do?

 A smart meter sends automatic meter readings directly and securely to your energy supplier, resulting in accurate bills, an end to estimates and manual meter readings.
-The accompanying in-home display is a portable device which shows you exactly how much energy you're using and what it's costing you in pounds and pence, in near real time.
+The accompanying in-home display is a handheld digital device, that sits in your home and allows you to see how much energy you're using and what it's costing you in pounds and pence in near real time.
+This may be called lots of things, like an IHD or smart meter display.
 Both your smart meter and in-home display will be installed by your energy supplier at no extra cost.